sarvasvkulpati/LinearRegression/README.md

 ![Linear data example](https://github.com/sarvasvkulpati/LinearRegression/blob/master/images/lr1.jpg)

-We use it when the data has a **linear relationship**, which means that when you plot the points on a graph, the data lies approximately in the shape of a line.
+We use it when the data has a **linear relationship**, which means that when you plot the points on a graph, the data lies approximately in the shape of a straight line.

 Linear Regression involves a couple of steps:
 1. Randomly initialising parameters for the hypothesis function